ethereum/portal-network-specs/portal-wire-protocol.md

 Unsupported messages **SHOULD** receive a `TALKRESP` message with an empty payload.

+## Protocol Version

+The portal wire protocol is versioned using whole number versins.
+The current version is `1`.

+Support for protocol versions is signaled through the ENR record under the key `pv`.
+The value should be a serialized SSZ object with the schema `List[uint8, limit=8]` whos value are the list of supported protocol versions.

+Clients should communicate with each other using the highest mutually supported protocol version.
+Exchange of ENR records for negotiating protocol version is done using the base DiscoverV5 protocol.

+Changes to the protocol that increment the version number should be recorded in the [Changelog](./protocol-version-changelog.md)

 ## Protocol identifiers

 All protocol identifiers consist of two bytes.
 The first byte is "`P`" (`0x50`), to indicate "the Portal network", the second byte is a specific network identifier.